Royan: The 1950s Seaside Gem

 Royan is a rare “Mid-Century Modern” gem.
 This modern look is the result of a dark chapter in 1945.

-Unusual for a French town, Royan is not a mix of old cobbled streets and medieval walls, timbered houses and fortified chateaux.
-The Mid-Century Modern style of clean lines, flat planes, large windows, and an emphasis on functionality and simplicity dominates the white urban landscape.
-The magnificent villas on the Front de Mer reminiscent of the Belle Époque seem too pristine to have withstood 150 years of Atlantic weather.
+The Mid-Century Modern style of clean lines, flat planes, and simplicity dominates the white urban landscape.
+The villas on the Front de Mer reminiscent of the Belle Époque seem too pristine to have withstood 150 years of Atlantic weather.

 The reasons are dark and have their origins in the politics of the end of WW2.